chad/chad.github.io/source/_posts/2014-01-22-the-crunch-mode-antipattern.markdown

 * It puts the credibility of management in question every time.
 Because, managers, believe it or not, every single time it happens, the entire team asks themselves, "But why?"
 * It shows a team that the leader cares about meeting a business goal more than he or she cares about their health.
 This may sound harsh but it is literally true.

 The more you have to use your brain, the less effective and healthy Crunch Mode is.
-In fields that require less creativity and though, it might even really work as a (ruthless) management technique.
+In fields that require less creativity and thought, it might even really work as a (ruthless) management technique.
 In software development, it just doesn't.

 ## Why do we do it?